 Go As Slow As Possible

-It’s a common mistake: a fisherman will cast into the water, giving it only a few minutes before reeling back in and moving on, a mistake made commonly be fans of online casino Canada games.
+It’s a common mistake: a fisherman will cast into the water, giving it only a few minutes before reeling back in and moving on, a mistake made commonly be fans of Canadian casino online games.

 The fish, such as a bass, may not see the lure as it hits the water the first time, and because the fisherman sees no activity, they move on.
 It’s better to instead cast at the same spot a number of times, just in case the fish did start making its way toward the area after seeing the lure.